Dynamsoft/barcode-reader-javascript/README.md

 As the error states, to access the camera with the API [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), a secure channel (`https://`) is required.

-> If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via `file:///` and `http://localhost`.
+> **Note**: If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via `file:///` and `http://localhost`.

 To make sure your web application can access the camera, try to configure your web server to support HTTPS.
 The following links may help.